Body snatching: Music

 In popular culture, music referencing the act of body snatching includes the Pet Shop Boys' song "The Resurrectionist" which appeared as a bonus track on "I'm with Stupid", the first single from their 2006 album Fundamental.
 The track is inspired by the book The Italian Boy: Murder and Grave-Robbery in 1830s London by Sarah Wise.
 (See London Burkers.)
-The 9th track of leATHERMØUTH's album XØ is titled "Bodysnatchers 4 Ever", and it talks about a man and his lover taking fresh bodies and somehow using them to live forever.
+The 9th track of leATHERMØUTH's album XØ, titled "Bodysnatchers 4 Ever", describes a man and his lover taking fresh bodies, which they use in order to live forever.
 The second track on Radiohead's 2007 album In Rainbows is titled "Bodysnatchers".
+The debut single of experimental band Ralph and the Hexagons, "My Weekend Plans", is about an attempted act of body snatching, although this is referred to as grave robbing throughout the song.
+The 6th track of Creature Feature's album "It Was A Dark And Stormy Night..." is titled "Grave Robber At Large".
+It is about a stereotypical early 19th century body snatcher, featuring the hook "Death is my business, and business is good!".